3 Kinds of Verifiable Evidence for the Transphysical Nature of NDE’s (Evidence of the Soul & Heaven from Near Death Experiences, III.A)

 The only way she [the patient] could have had such a perspective was if she had been floating right outside and at very close range to the tennis shoe.
 I retrieved the shoe and brought it back to Maria; it was very concrete evidence for me.

-Raymond Moody also reports similar veridical out-of-body experiences, the most frequent of which are people who leave the operating room (after seeing the resuscitation efforts going on) and visit their relatives and friends in hospital waiting rooms (literally moving through walls).
+Raymond Moody also reports similar veridical near death experiences, the most frequent of which are people who leave the operating room (after seeing the resuscitation efforts going on) and visit their relatives and friends in hospital waiting rooms (literally moving through walls).

 One patient reported seeing her young daughter wearing mismatched plaids (which was highly unusual and only knowable if she had actually been in the waiting room).
 Another woman overheard her brother-in-law talking to a business associate in the hospital waiting room in a very derogatory manner, and was able to report this back to him later.